-The mark I (Incomplete) indicates that a student has not completed the requirements of the course before the end of the quarter but has made satisfactory arrangements with the instructor to complete the remaining work.
-The student is responsible for completing and submitting an official Incomplete Form, which must be obtained from the student's College adviser.
-The student must submit the request for an Incomplete the instructor before the end of the course.
+The mark I (Incomplete) is intended for a student who has not completed the requirements of a course before the end of the quarter but who has (1) made satisfactory arrangements with the instructor to complete the remaining work, (2) completed the majority of the requirements of the course with work that is of a passing quality, and (3) participated actively in the course.
+The student is also responsible for completing and submitting an official Incomplete Form, which must be obtained from the student's College adviser.
+The student must submit the request for an Incomplete to the instructor before the end of the course.
 Approval to complete work late is at the discretion of the instructor and/or according to departmental policy.
 Incompletes must be finished within a period of time agreed upon between student and instructor.
 In the absence of a specified due date, the work must be completed within one year.
 When the work is completed, the grade for the course is entered on the transcript following the I, which remains on the academic record.
-If the course work has not been completed within the specified time period and an extension has not been granted, the student will receive a W unless a grade is indicated on the Incomplete Form,
+If the course work has not been completed within the specified time period and an extension has not been granted, the student will receive a W unless a grade is indicated on the Incomplete Form.

 The mark Q stands for "Query."
-It is entered on the student's grade report by the registrar when the instructor has failed to submit a final grade for a student or has entered an I for the student without also submitting an Incomplete
+It is entered on the student's grade report by the registrar when the instructor has failed to submit a final grade for a student or has entered an I for the student without also submitting an Incomplete Form.

-Form.
 Students with a Q on their grade reports should consult the instructor immediately about the reason for the Q. Students must have the Q replaced with a grade or with an official Incomplete Form before Friday of the fourth week of the succeeding quarter, or the Q will be converted to a W.